diffblue/gitlab/doc/administration/housekeeping.md

 ### Push-based trigger

-GitLab automatically runs `git gc` and `git repack` on repositories after Git pushes:
+GitLab automatically runs repository housekeeping tasks after a configured number of pushes:

 - [`git gc`](https://git-scm.com/docs/git-gc) runs a number of housekeeping tasks such as:
   - Compressing Git objects to reduce disk space and increase performance.